Non-Perturbative Schwinger-Dyson Equations for 3d ${\cal N} = 4$ Gauge Theories: A Case Study: 3d SQCD

 In that notation, the sum is over two weights exactly, the highest weight $\omega_1=[1]$ of the spin-1/2 representation of $A_1$, and the $\omega_2=[-1]$, obtained by lowering $\omega_1$ by the positive simple root $\alpha$ of $A_1$: $[1]-[2] = [-1]$.
 The coefficients $c_{d^\omega}(q, t)$ are all 1, while \beq \mathcal{Q}_{d^{[1]}}(z)=1 \; ,\qquad\qquad \mathcal{Q}_{d^{[-1]}}(z)= \prod_{i=1}^N\frac{1-q\,t^{-1}\,f_i/z}{1-q\,f_i/z} \prod_{j=N+1}^{N_F} \frac{1-t\,f_j/z}{1-f_j/z}\; , \eeq and \beq \left[{Y}_{1d}(z)\right]_{[1]}= \left\langle Y_{1d}(z) \right\rangle \; ,\qquad\qquad\left[{Y}_{1d}(z)\right]_{[-1]}= \left\langle \frac{1}{Y_{1d}(z\, v^{-2})} \right\rangle \; . \eeq Non-perturbative Schwinger-Dyson identities for $G^{3d}$ follow from the regularity conditions of the vortex character in the defect fugacity $z=e^{-M}$.
 Namely, a $z$-singularity will arise if two poles of the integrand pinch one of the contours.
 Let us list such pairs of poles, where the poles on the left are inside the contours and the poles on the right are outside the contours, by the JK-prescription.
 We let $I\in\{1,\ldots,k\}$ and find:

 The sets of poles \eqref{pinch2}, \eqref{pinch3}, \eqref{pinch5} and \eqref{pinch6} pinch the contour, but the singularity is canceled by a zero in the integrand.
-For instance, the set \eqref{pinch5} implies a singularity at the locus $\phi_J-M-\E_- =0$, but there is a zero there due to the numerator of $Z_{defect, k}$.
+For instance, the set \eqref{pinch5} implies a singularity at the locus $\phi_J-M-\E_- =0$, but there is a zero there due to the numerator of $Z_{defect}$.
 The sets of poles \eqref{pinch1} and \eqref{pinch4} genuinely pinch the contours, and result in singularities

-The singularity \eqref{locus2} is formally canceled by the Fermi multiplets numerators of $Z_{defect, \varnothing}$ in the index \eqref{vortexintegralA1}, but we normalized by this classical contribution when defining the vortex character.
-The singularity is absent if we decide not to normalize the index by $Z_{defect, \varnothing}$, at the cost of slightly modifying the twist of the $qq$-character.
-Our choice to normalize by this classical contribution was purely cosmetic, and ultimately does not affect any result.
-On the other hand, the singularity \eqref{locus1} is an unavoidable feature of 3d $\cN=4$ theories.
-Removing this singularity can be done by inserting an additional flavor Wilson loop in the 3d theory, transforming in the fundamental representation of the flavor subgroup $U(N_f-N)\subset U(N_F)$; this would result in extra Fermi multiplet contributions to the index, of the form $Z_{defect, \varnothing}$ \eqref{vortexintegralA1}.
-We decided against adding unnecessary Wilson loops in this work.
-Ultimately, our presentation of the index simply means that we have to live with these flavor singularities.
-The Schwinger-Dyson identities are the statement that these are the only singularities present.
+These two loci are features of 3d $\cN=4$ theories, meaning these singularities are generically always present.
+If one insists, these singularities can be removed by inserting additional flavor Wilson loops in the 3d theory, transforming in the fundamental representation of the flavor subgroups $U(N)\subset U(N_F)$ and $U(N_f-N)\subset U(N_F)$; this would result in extra Fermi multiplet contributions to the index, which ultimately would break supersymmetry to $\cN=2$, but create zeros at the loci \eqref{locus1} and \eqref{locus2}.
+We decided against adding these flavor Wilson loops in our discussion.
+Ultimately, the index as defined simply means that we have to live with these flavor singularities.
+The Schwinger-Dyson identities are the statement that these are the \emph{only} singularities present.

 ------- \emph{The 3d Gauge Theory Perspective} -------\\